Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Further Supporting Results

-Tables ~\ref{tab:en_sil1} to \ref{tab:jap_sil3} respectively show the silhouette scores of each backchannels/fillers in both the original dimensional space and after dimensionality reduction to 100 dimensions using Principal Component Analysis (PCA), along with the average silhouette scores for English and Japanese data.
-A general trend is that, with fine-tuning for most of the case silhouette score increases.
-When there is no fine-tuning, adding context size will also have the same effect.
+To ensure the statistical robustness of our evaluation, we further estimate the average silhouette scores using a bootstrap resampling approach ($n=1000$) \citep{efron1992bootstrap}.
+As summarized in Table ~\ref{tab:bootstrap_results}, we sample the embeddings with replacement and report the mean silhouette score alongside its 95\% bootstrap confidence interval half-width.
+Tables~\ref{tab:en_sil1} to~\ref{tab:jap_sil4} respectively show the silhouette scores of each backchannel/filler in both the original dimensional space and after dimensionality reduction to 100 dimensions using Principal Component Analysis (PCA), along with the average silhouette scores for English and Japanese data.
+A general trend is that, with fine-tuning the silhouette score increases for most of the cases.
+When there is no fine-tuning, adding context size (no\_ctx to one\_ctx to full\_ctx) will also have the same effect.
 However, combining context size with fine-tuning as well as increasing context size will lower the silhouette score.
-Figure~\ref{fig:k_value_change} and Table~\ref{tab:en_k1} to \ref{tab:jap_k4} summarize the change of the k value before and after fine-tuning.
+Additionally, Figure~\ref{fig:k_value_change} and Tables~\ref{tab:en_k1} to~\ref{tab:jap_k4} summarize how the $k$-value changes with fine-tuning.